Jack Resneck, MD

 Brown University, Providence, RI, BA - 06/1992 Public Policy

 UCSF School of Medicine, San Francisco, CA, MD - 06/1997 Medicine

-Dr. Resneck received his B.A. in public policy from Brown University and his M.D. from the University of California, San Francisco.
-His internship in internal medicine, residency in dermatology, and health policy fellowship were also at UCSF.
+Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF—where he also completed his internship in internal medicine, residency in dermatology and fellowship in health policy.